 Channel partners often vary in shape and size depending on your market and don’t necessarily have to be in your industry to be successful.
-Channel partners can be affiliates, resellers, distributors, independent retailers, and even value-added providers.
+They can be affiliates, resellers, distributors, independent retailers, and even value-added providers.
 To make finding them easier, consider utilizing channel partner software.

 Basically, anyone that sales your brand and doesn’t work directly for your business can be a partner.
 The best way to ensure that they are putting your brand above the competition is through channel partner programs.

 Why are channel partner incentives vital?

-The best channel partner incentives encourage partners to consistently be loyal and sell more products for you over a more extended period of time.
+The best channel partner incentives encourage partners to be loyal and sell more products for you over a more extended period of time.
 Channel partners can boost sales, decrease your go-to-market, and provide access to new markets.